Post Date: February 10, 2017

 The second error both proponents of corporate welfare and proponents of mandatory minimums make is failing to recognize the unseen effects of their policies.
 For instance, supporters of mandatory minimums often argue that incarcerating a given offender keeps the public safe, since he can’t commit crimes (against the public, anyway) in prison.
 This is true, but it’s incomplete.
 Proper analysis must take into account the cost of incarcerating that offender, and ask whether the marginal cost of incarceration is worth the marginal benefit in terms of public safety.

 Yes, incarcerating a first-time, nonviolent drug offender for 25 years – as Florida does – will limit that offender’s ability to commit crimes.
-But the resources used to lock him up can’t be used to fight crime in other way (e.g., by hiring more detectives to clear murders, or to test rape kits).
-And if that offender is a low-risk for recidivism – as many in Florida’s prisons are – then paying for his continued incarceration is almost certainly a net loss for public safety.
+But the resources used to lock him up can’t be used to fight crime in other ways (e.g., by hiring more police officers to patrol the streets, or detectives to clear murders, or to test rape kits).
+And if that offender is a low-risk for recidivism – as many drug offenders serving mandatory minimums in Florida’s prisons are – then paying for his continued incarceration is almost certainly a net loss for public safety.
 At the very least, one can’t know that this particular sentence is a net public safety benefit.

 Proponents of subsidy programs make the same failure to recognize unseen effects of those policies.
 It’s easy to see jobs created in a given industry or by a particular business.
 It’s much more difficult to see the jobs that would have been created in other industries but for the subsidies.
 It’s often said that subsidies and similar policies amount to “picking winners and losers,” because these programs don’t actually create a better economy generally; these government-granted privileges just redirect resources based on political calculations.